Bitcoin continues to move mostly sideways, with a slight downwards bias.

 At this time, Bitcoin may be in the early stages of a third wave down at four degrees.

 The data used for this analysis now comes from Yahoo Finance BTC-USD.

 Updates to this analysis are in bold.

 FIRST ELLIOTT WAVE COUNT

 It is possible to see a completed five wave impulse upwards for Bitcoin.

-What is very clear from this chart is that Bitcoin is in a classic bubble.
+What is very clear from this chart is that Bitcoin is a classic bubble.
 This looks like an even larger bubble than the Tulip Mania.
 The only thing about which I am certain is that this bubble will pop and Bitcoin will collapse.

-What is uncertain is exactly when it will crash.
-For that question to be answered Elliott wave analysis may be helpful.
 Now that the Forever trend line is breached some confidence may be had that Bitcoin may be crashing.

 Bitcoin tends to behave like an extreme commodity: price moves upwards for about 2 – 4 weeks in a near vertical movement at the end of its rises.
 Following this vertical movement the resulting downwards movement is very deep (in percentage terms) and often very quick.